mennlo/grappling-games/games/guard/supine/quarter-guard-overhook-underhook-passing.md

 ### Bottom Player
 **Position:** Bottom of quarter guard with your partner having over-hook/under-hook, or head and arm control and chest to chest contact
 **Objective:** Free yourself from underhooks
-**Win Condition:** Underhooks removed, both elbows to ribs with nothing under them
+**Win Condition:** Underhooks removed, both elbows to ribs with nothing under them, and prevent top player from freeing their trapped leg

 ## Instructions
 1. Top player starts in quarter guard with overhook/underhook or head and arm control